AndrewTrepagnier/AndrewTrepagnier/README.md

 🎭🎭⚜️⚜️

-**My name is Andrew.
-I like thinking about high tech stuff and building things**
+**My name is Andrew, my interest is in developing OS scientific computing software packages and languages.**